openeventdata/plovigy/README.md

 1 | a | accept
 2 |x | reject
 3 |z | toggles the display of the "meta" information
-4 |d | toggle <return> between accept/reject (default is "accept") ` ` |return | accept or reject depending on setting
-` ` |q | quit
+4 |d | toggle <return> between accept/reject/ignore (default is "accept") ` ` |return | accept, reject, or ignore depending on setting ` ` |q | quit

 At present, key commands except for the default `return` must be followed by `return`.

 ## Some usage notes

-1. Toggling the `return` option substantially increases the speed at which one can annotate in situations where one hits a sequence of cases which are either usually right or usually wrong.
+1. Toggling the `return` option substantially increases the speed at which one can annotate in situations where one hits a sequence of cases which are either usually right, usually wrong or usually irrelevant.

 2. Input is not case-sensitive